PhD Scholarship Opportunity: Improving the delivery of healthcare in general practice

 Duration: 3 year fixed-term appointment

-Located within the Department of General Practice at Monash University, IMPRovE will implement the recently published Clinical practice guidelines for the diagnosis and management of work-related mental health conditions through a pragmatic cluster randomised controlled trial.
-Our key objectives are to increase the delivery of evidence-based general practice care for patients, assess the cost-effectiveness of our intervention and plan for national scale up.
-Components of the intervention will include academic detailing, peer-to-peer support and learning through a digital Community of Practice and the provision of resources.
+IMPRovE is funded by an NHMRC Partnership Grant in partnership Beyond Blue and with Commonwealth and state-based compensation schemes from across Australia.
+Our key objectives are to increase the delivery of evidence-based general practice care for patients, assess the cost-effectiveness of our intervention and plan for national scale-up.
+Components of the intervention include academic detailing, peer-to-peer support through a digital Community of Practice and the provision of resources.

-1. Successful applicants will have an excellent academic track record in primary care, implementation science, compensable injury or public health in the Australian setting, with an Honours or Master’s degree with H1 or equivalent
+1. Successful applicants will have an excellent academic track record in primary care, public health, implementation science or compensable injury in the Australian setting, with an Honours or Master’s degree with H1 or equivalent.

-2. A strong interest in research translation in the general practice setting, with experience in the Australian context
+2. A strong interest in implementation science, with primary care or public health experience in the Australian context.

 - A cover letter